 Behavioral Research to Inform Consumer Protection Policymaking

 In June 2014, CGAP published Applying Behavioral Insights in Consumer Protection Policy, which illustrated how consumer and behavioral research insights could be applied to strengthen consumer protection policy and regulation in key areas such as disclosure, complaints handling, and responsible lending.
 A key part of the evidence was findings from research tools CGAP had developed in close collaboration with policy makers, such as mystery shopping tools, behavioral mapping methods for key issues such as recourse, and testing of improved methods for disclosure of product terms and conditions.
-Having established the high potential of behavioral research for improved consumer protection policy, CGAP is currently focusing on supporting the development of new policy interventions based on these insights, increasing policy maker capacity to implement these tools in their jurisdictions, and exploring the particular behavioral issues and opportunities that digital financial services raise.
+Having established the high potential of behavioral research for improved consumer protection policy, CGAP has been focusing on supporting the development of new policy interventions based on these insights, increasing policy maker capacity to implement these tools in their jurisdictions, and exploring the particular behavioral issues and opportunities that digital financial services raise.
+One of the main outputs and successes of this work is the development of a training curriculum for behavioral skills for consumer protection policymaking, which has been tested and is under further development.

 - CGAP Focus Note: Applying Behavioral Insights in Consumer Protection Policy